james-jw/xq-promise/README.md

 Alternatively, If the error cannot be mitigated, but simply needs to be ignored, return the ``empty-sequence``.

 #### Adding callbacks
 There are two ways to add callbacks.
-During its creation, or after.
+During a ``promise's`` creation, or after.

 Lets see an example of the first case.
 Imagine we want to make a request using the standard ``http:send-request`` method and then extract the results in a single streamlined call.
 Here is how this could be accomplished using the <code>promise</code> pattern and a ``then`` callback:
 ```xquery